ldcas-uc3m/OS-Lab1/README.md

 call readdir returns a directory entry in a pointer to a structure of type dirent (struct dirent*).
 Such structure will contain the fields corresponding to that entry such as the name of the entry, or the type (if it is a normal file , another directory, symbolic links, etc.).
-Repeated calls to the function readdir will be returning the next entries in an open directory.\s\s
+Repeated calls to the function readdir will be returning the next entries in an open directory.\\
-\s\s
+\\
 In this lab you will be implementing three C programs which use the system calls that were previously described.
 These programs will be mycat, myls and mysize.
 For this purpose you will have the following files with initial code mycat.c, myls.c and mysize.c.